Online Sports Betting in

 The year marked what was supposed to be the renewal of the tribal gaming compact held between the state and the Seminole Tribe.

 But, complications arose with the tribe taking issue with card rooms offering designated player card games such as blackjack.
 They claimed this broke the original compact they signed and were unwilling to sign another compact if that continued.

 Some lawmakers saw it as an opportunity to give the tribe sports betting in hopes of providing leverage in negotiations.

 Those hopes were eventually crushed in May, as the deadline to sign a new compact passed and nothing was signed.
-The tribe officially stopped paying the state for exclusivity for player card games.
-That was over $350 million gone for the state of FL.
+The tribe officially stopped paying the state for exclusivity for player card games. – over $350 million gone for the state.

 There were three bills filed in November for the 2020 session.
 Those bills were FL SB 968, FL SB 970, and FL SB 972.

-Despite lawmakers’ attempt at getting a head start for sports betting negotiations, none occurred until the beginning of March.
+Despite lawmakers’ attempts at getting a head start for sports betting negotiations, none occurred until the beginning of March.
 The session, however, ended on March 13.

 The bills that were pre-filed failed to gain any traction as the Seminole Tribe was unwilling to negotiate until there were less than two weeks in the session to pass a bill.
 The opportunity to hold a special session was taken away by COVID-19 shutdowns.

 2021: The State, Seminole tribe reach a deal